microsoft/ODBC-Specification/ODBC 4.0.md

 5. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
+The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

 6. App can call SQLGetData/SQLGetNestedData for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.